SumoSumir/quartz/content/notes/security/Content-Security-Policy.md

 >2.
 Do not use 'unsafe-eval'/'unsafe-inline' instead use a [nonce or a hash value](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#hashes).
 >3. default-src directive defines the default policy for fetching resources hence make sure it is the most secure.
 >4.
 Use other source directives if you wish to make an exception for a specific one but no weaken the security of the others/default
 >5.
-Avoid using the 'data' scheme as it can be used as a vector for xss.
+Avoid using the 'data' scheme as it can be used as a vector for XSS.

 ## References: